In the book Beating Endo (2019), Drs. Iris Orbuch and Amy Stein write of their typical patient:

 Facts About Teens and Endo

 Don’t ignore the pain!
-Laparoscopically confirmed endometriosis is found in 70% of girls with painful periods.
+Laparoscopically confirmed endometriosis is found in 70% of patients with painful periods.

 Endo symptoms can start early—before age 15.